 At certain times during the school year, individual students, homerooms, or grades will receive special recognition for an accomplishment and will be granted the privilege of wearing clothes of their choice.
-These privileges usually happen on Fridays, however this is subject to change without notice.
+These privileges usually happen on Fridays, however, this is subject to change.

-Dress down days will be communicated by letter, pass, or robo call.
+Dress down days will be communicated by letter or pass.
 If you are unsure, please send the student to school with the uniform to change into if necessary.
 Please pay attention to permission slips regarding middle-of-the week dress down.
-Siblings or family members of students who have earned the dress down privilege are not eligible to dress down, unless they themselves have received a dress-down pass.
+Siblings or family members of students who have earned the dress down privilege are not eligible to dress down unless they themselves have received a dress-down pass.
 During these times, students must abide by the following rules or lose their privilege of dressing down:

 - Students must turn in their dress-down pass during uniform check. - Students that earn a full dress-down day may wear clothes of his or her choice. - Students are allowed to wear shoes of his or her choice.
-The shoes must be close-heeled, closed-toe, and not prevent the student from participating in P.E.
+The shoes must be closeheeled, closed-toed, and not prevent the student from participating in P.E.
 Girls may not wear high-heeled shoes.
-Shoes must not have any inappropriate designs, words, slogans, or images. - Any skirt or pair of shorts that the student chooses to wear must be no more than two inches above the knee. - Pants must fit properly (neither too tight nor too loose), and fit around the waist.
+Shoes must not have any inappropriate designs, words, slogans, or images.
+NO SLIPPERS are allowed. - Any skirt or pair of shorts that the student chooses to wear must be no more than two inches above the knee. - Pants must fit properly (neither too tight nor too loose), and fit around the waist.
+No skinny jeans are allowed.
+No ripped or distressed jeans allowed.
 Pants may not have inappropriate designs, words, slogans, or images. - Tights or leggings can only be worn under a skirt or skort.
-Any and all undergarments should never become visible. - Shirts must fit appropriately (no hanging or off the shoulder). - Shirts should not expose the body or show undergarments (sheer, tank tops, holes, see-through). - Shirts may not have inappropriate designs, words, slogans, or images.
+Any and all undergarments should never become visible. - Shirts must fit appropriately (no hanging or off the shoulder). - Shirts should not expose the body or show undergarments (mid-drifts, sheer, tank tops, holes). - Shirts may not have inappropriate designs, words, slogans, or images.

-Parents will be responsible for bringing the student's uniform if the student dresses down without permission or dresses inappropriately on dress-down days.
+Parents will be responsible for bringing the student's uniform if the student dresses down without permission or dresses inappropriately on dress down days.
 The student will also receive an automatic detention.